 If he means that Churchill used words like “blackamoors” and said that certain non-white races have “a high rate of reproduction,” nolo contendere.
 Of course, when Churchill grew up—in the late Victorian and Edwardian era—every Briton from the Sovereign to a Covent Garden grocer said the same things about other races, and nobody’s skin crawled because all of them believed it.
 That may be shocking to today’s ears—but that’s the way it was.

-Yet this is the same Winston Churchill who in 1899 argued for equal rights for black South Africans in a debate with his Boer jailer in Pretoria; the Churchill who as Assistant Colonial Secretary in 1906 endeared himself to Gandhi by defending the rights of the Indian minority in South Africa; who endorsed the concept of a Jewish national home, and praised the contributions of Jews to civilization in 1920; who opposed Indian self-government in the 1930s and, when he lost, sent encouragement to Gandhi; who admired Nehru; who would admire the Indian democracy today.
+But simply to declare that Churchill was a man of his time is to miss a feature that distinguishes him.
+For example, this is the same Winston Churchill who in 1899 argued for equal rights for black South Africans in a debate with his Boer jailer in Pretoria, In 1906, as Undersecretary for the Colonies, he endeared himself to Gandhi by defending the rights of Indians in South Africa.
+The same Churchill endorsed the concept of a Jewish national home, and praised the contributions of Jews to civilization in 1920.
+Churchill opposed Indian self-government in the 1930s and, when he lost, sent encouragement to Gandhi; who admired Nehru; who would admire the Indian democracy today.

 Winston Churchill was by no means a saint, and it does him a disservice to pretend he was without faults.
-But he is too complex a figure to be pigeonholed by writers anxious to display his feet of clay without taking into account the full picture.
+But he is too complex a figure to pigeonhole.
+We must take into account the full picture.
 As Manchester wrote in the first volume of his biography, The Last Lion (p.
 844):

 Churchill, however, always had second and third thoughts, and they usually improved as he went along.
 It was part of his pattern of response to any political issue that while his early reactions were often emotional, and even unworthy of him, they were usually succeeded by reason and generosity.